ETHZ-INS/DLCAnalyzer/README.md

 <img src="README_figs/README-figures-side-1.png" width="50%" /><img src="README_figs/README-figures-side-2.png" width="50%" />

-Indeed, it becomes apparent that animal 3 was hiding in the bottom closed arm for most of the test, whereas animal 4 showed a rich explorative behavior
+Indeed, it becomes apparent that animal 3 was hiding in the bottom closed arm for most of the test, whereas animal 4 showed a rich explorative behavior.

 Additionally, we can create PDF files with multiplots for all analyses.
 They will appear in your working directory.